Ambeteco/faster-os/README.md

 `faster_os.path.abspath(path: str) -> str`

-Tries to get absolute path using the operating system's API, or falls back to joining the path with CWD.
+Tries to get the absolute path using the operating system's API, or falls back to joining the path with CWD.

 ##### multi_split